Does Baking Soda Remove Moisture?

 Should your house have a severe moisture problem, put as many baking soda bowls around your home.
 Also, check the baking soda from time to time.
 Once it cakes, replace them with a new one.

-Wet floors, windows, or ceilings are not exclusive indicators to determine that your house has moisture problems.
+Wet floors, windows, or ceilings are not exclusive indicators to determine whether your house has moisture problems.
 Most of the time, humidity issues are experienced by people living in cold areas and those surrounded by plants and lush greenery.
 For this reason, these houses need a fireplace to keep the house dry and humidity down.

 However, the house may also have a moisture problem even when some areas are not wet.
 Here are some signs that may indicate humidity problems: